coopcycle/coopcycle-website/content/press.en.md

 📢 📢 📢

-This year, some articles have been published in blogs and in the press about our project :)
+This year, some articles (in french) have been published in blogs and in the press about our project
-In french, sorry

 📢 📢 📢